Agon269/twirl/README.md

 Clone repository

 Create a firebase project
-Get api keys and replace the keys in the firebase file
+get api keys and replace the keys in the firebase file

 ```
 const app = firebase.initializeApp({